HL7/fhir-spl/input/pagecontent/howtolabel.md

 The PackagedProductDefinition.marketingStatus specifies the marketing status of the packaged product.
 The status code is the marketing status and the dateRange contains the marketing status dates.

-The actual package details are contained in the PackagedProductDefinition.package elements.
+The actual package details are contained in the PackagedProductDefinition.packaging elements.
 Unlike SPL, the FHIR packaging starts with the outermost packaging, i.e. a box, and then nested package elements specify inner packaging, i.e. a bottle.
 Eventually, the inner most packaging will reference a contained item which points to the SubmittedManufacturedItem.
+See the details on PackagedProductDefinition.packaging.packaging below.

-PackagedProductDefinition.package.identifier specifies the package item code.
+PackagedProductDefinition.packaging.identifier specifies the package item code.

-PackagedProductDefinition.package.type specifies the package form code.
+PackagedProductDefinition.packaging.type specifies the package form code.

-PackagedProductDefinition.package.quantity specifies the number of this package within the outer package.
+PackagedProductDefinition.packaging.quantity specifies the number of this package within the outer package.
 The outermost package will either not specify this or set it to 1.

-PackagedProductDefinition.package.property is used to indicate whether the package contains a combination package.
+PackagedProductDefinition.packaging.property is used to indicate whether the package contains a combination package.

-PackagedProductDefinition.package.package is used to specify nested packages.
+PackagedProductDefinition.packaging.packaging is used to specify nested packages.

-PackagedProductDefinition.package.containedItem is used to specify the specific product item that is contained in the innermost packaging.  containedItem.item.reference is a reference to the SubmittedManufacturedItem instance and containedItem.amount is the quantity of that product that is contained in the packaging.
+PackagedProductDefinition.packaging.containedItem is used to specify the specific product item that is contained in the innermost packaging.  containedItem.item.reference is a reference to the SubmittedManufacturedItem instance and containedItem.amount is the quantity of that product that is contained in the packaging.

 NOTE: In FHIR, the entire packaged product has a marketing status.
 However, in SPL, individual packages within a packaged product can specify a marketing status.
-The PackagedProductDefinition.package.packageInstanceOf extension is used to refer to a separate instance of SubmittedMedicinalPackaging for the inner package marketing status details.
+The PackagedProductDefinition.packaging.packageInstanceOf extension is used to refer to a separate instance of SubmittedMedicinalPackaging for the inner package marketing status details.